 Halogen lighting produces the brightest and whitest light.
 For some people with impaired sight, it can enhance contrast between print and background, but for others they generate too much glare.
 It also generates a lot of heat.

-A newer form of lighting, with LED (liquid electrical display) lamps, has many advantages.
+A newer form of lighting, with LED (light emitting diode) lamps, has many advantages.
 The quality of light provided is excellent, the color of the light is not damaging to the eyes, and the longevity and cost of the lighting is attractive.
 The first of these lights is from Berryessa Designs.
 We find the "Junior" to be the design that is useful to most people.
 Contact the company for special pricing for low vision patients.
 Click Here.

 Fluorescent lighting disperses a blue-white light evenly and without shadows over a wide area.
 Because it generates a lot of light without using a lot of electricity, it is the type of lighting most often used in public places, such as supermarkets or offices.
 But it can create increased glare.